Hieromon/AutoConnect/README.md

 ## Change log

+### [1.3.0] Mar.
+31, 2021
+- Supports a callback with OTA status change. (issue #325)
+- Supports AutoConnectConfigAux.
+- Added **getConfig** function.
+- Added **getOTA** function.
+- Added a style attribute for AutoConnectInput.
+- Added the div tag generation with the AutoConnectElement.
+- Fixed AUTOCONNECT_JSONDOCUMENT_SIZE was inoperative.
+- Fixed garbage being mixed in a loaded credential.
+- Fixed the layout on the page being corrupted with NUMBER type of AutoConnectInput.
+- Fixed the output place of Posterior attribute for AutoConnectRadio.

 ### [1.2.3] Jan.
 3, 2021

 Since AutoConnect v1.2.3, [PageBuilder](https://github.com/Hieromon/PageBuilder) v1.5.0 or later is required.
 Please update PageBuilder latest.